Cyrus Cornelius Adams: Career and publications

 Adams began his career as a journalist.
 While in college, he worked as a reporter for the Chicago Inter Ocean.
 He was on the editorial staff for the New York City-based newspaper, The Sun, from 1880 to 1903, and served as an editor for Goldthwaite's Geographical Magazine from 1891 to 1892.
 He became interested in geography by covering topics related to Africa and the Arctic during this time, specifically related to exploration.

 Map from Robert Peary's Northward Over the Great Ice showing Mt.
 Adams in the Inglefield Gulf.

 While covering exploration, Adams maintained relationships with several prominent explorers.
 Through his coverage of African exploration, he was described as having formed a close relationship with Welsh-American explorer Henry Morton Stanley.
 Adams was also described as having a close friendship with Arctic explorer Robert Peary, serving as a "mouthpiece" for Peary's plans and results.
-Adams 1893 publication in the The Geographical Journal served as a technical description of the Peary expedition to Greenland of 1891–1892.
+Adams 1893 publication in The Geographical Journal served as a technical description of the Peary expedition to Greenland of 1891–1892.
 Peary named Mt.
 Adams in the Inglefield Gulf after Adams.

 Adams joined the American Geographical Society in 1892 Bulletin of the American Geographical Society from 1908 to 1915.
 He contributed to the creation of the Geographical Review.

 Adams was a founding member of the American Association of Geographers and served as the second president of the organization from 1906 to 1907.